-Arison Investments views the impact of any investment as paramount and operates to realize the vision of Doing Good is Good Business.
+Arison Investments, headed by Efrat Peled, views the impact of any investment as paramount and operates to realize the vision of Doing Good is Good Business.

 A clear strategy of moral responsibility guides Arison Investments in building long-term business partnerships that positively impact both people and planet.
 It creates values-based investments that enhance the quality of life and preserve the natural environment, while delivering solid financial returns.

 We create long-term business investments that combine substantial financial results with sustainable moral responsibility.

 Arison Investments is headed by Chairman and CEO Efrat Peled, managing a diversified portfolio of international investments valued at over $2.5 billion.

 With operations spanning dozens of countries across five continents, Arison Investments provides responses to basic human needs of large populations in the areas of finance, salt, industry, and water efficiency.